-- 4. The Planning and Borough Development Directorate will work with the Council's Environment, Leisure and Residents Services DepartmentTransportation, Environment and Leisure Services Business Group to ensure the Implementation of the Streets and Physical Activity Strategy; - 5.
-The Planning and Borough Development Directorate will work in partnership with the Council's Arboricultural Department to deliver the Tree Strategy; - 6.
+- 1. The Council will work in partnership with Transport for London and the Council's Transport and Highways department to encourage streetscape improvements which remove barriers and improve access for local residents; - 2.
+The Planning and Borough Development Directorate will work in partnership with the Council's Transport and Highways Department to implement the Local Implementation Plan; - 3.
+The Planning and Borough Development Directorate will work closely with the and Tri-Borough Children's Services to help increase-access to, play and adventure facilities across the Borough: - 4.
+The Planning and Borough Development Directorate will work with the Council's Environment, Leisure and Residents Services Department_to ensure the Implementation of the Streets and Physical Activity Strategy; - 5.
+The Planning and Borough Development Directorate will work in partnership with the Council s Arboricultural Department to deliver the Tree Strategy; - 6.
 The Planning and Borough Development Directorate will work in partnership with the Council's Arboricultural Department to continue the programme of street tree maintenance and replacement planting in accordance with good Arboricultural practice; - 7.
-The Planning and Borough Development Directorate will work in partnership with Sport England to help deliver their strategy, particularly in relation to providing community sport infrastructure; - 8.
-The Planning and Borough Development Directorate will work in partnership with Natural England to help deliver improved Green Infrastructure; The Planning and Borough Development Directorate will work in partnership with National Trails to help deliver the Thames Path Management Strategy for 2006 - 2011; 11. - The Council will work with CABE to deliver developments that take account of the design guidance on public realm and streetscape; - 9.
-The Planning and Borough Development Directorate will work in partnership with British Waterways and the Port of London Authority to help deliver improved "blue infrastructure"; - The Transport, Education and Leisure Directorate will deliver the Exhibition Road Project, in partnership with the City of Westminster and the Mayor of London: - The Natural History Museum will prepare a Grounds Strategy that sets out a long term vision and management plan to review the use of the museum grounds; - 10.
+The Planning and Borough Development Directorate will work in partnership with Sport England to help deliver their strategy, particularly in relation to providing community sport infrastructure: - 8.
+The Planning and Borough Development Directorate will work in partnership with Natural England to help deliver improved Green Infrastructure; - 9.
+The Planning and Borough Development Directorate will work in partnership with British Waterways and the Port of London Authority to help deliver improved "blue infrastructure"; - 10.
 The Planning and Borough Development Directorate will continue to work in partnership with the City of Westminster to achieve a shared vision for Knightsbridge and investigate the possibility of implementing public realm improvements in Montpelier Street. - 11.
 The Planning and Borough Development Directorate will maintain existing street trees and will extend tree coverage across the Borough.